Slide 8: TB Case Rates by Race/Ethnicity,

-the last decade.
-Asians and Pacific Islanders had the highest
+last 11 years.
+Asians and Pacific Islanders had the

-among American Indians and Alaska Natives from 16 to 7,
+to 10.3, among American Indians and Alaska Natives from

 Several important factors likely contribute to the disproportionate

-countries where TB is common, active TB disease may result
+from countries where TB is common, TB disease may result

-and ethnic minorities, unequal distribution of TB risk factors,
+In racial and ethnic minorities, unequal distribution of

-such as HIV infection, may also contribute to increased
+TB risk factors, such as HIV infection, may also contribute

-exposure to TB or to an increased risk of developing active
+to increased exposure to TB or to an increased risk of developing

 TB once infected with M. tuberculosis.
 However,